Juviro/mythic-commander/clash/next.md

 * allow peeking face down cards
 * allow playing top card of library face down without looking at it
-* allow turning multiple cards face down/up at once (BE already supports this)
-* allow adding counters to multiple cards at once (BE already supports this)

 # Easter Eggs